Police Arrest Five POs Wanted In Different Cases - UrduPoint

 Police Arrest Five POs Wanted In Different Cases

-He said Kalar Syedan and Naseerabad police managed to arrest three accused namely Tahir Murtaza, Tahseen and Nusrat, wanted in different cases.
+He said Taxila and Wah Cantt police managed to arrest two accused namely Ali Haider and Usman, wanted in different cases.

-Police rounded up Masood ur Rehman and Mohsin, two POs wanted in cases registered in Taxila and Morgah police stations.
+Police rounded up Karwaan, Shah Zaib and a female accused namely Khairunnisa wanted in different cases registered in Naseerabad, Gungmandi and woman police stations.

 He said that Rawalpindi district police were taking stern action in accordance with the law against the lawbreakers, adding, the operations would continue and all the POs would be sent behind the bars.